 The Indo-Bavarian bilateral relationship has been growing rapidly over the last several decades and India is considered as a reliable and promising economic partner by the Bavarian companies

-Bavarian representatives put forward the proposal during the Invest Bavaria event organised by the Bangalore Chamber of Industry and Commerce (BCIC) in Bangalore, according to a report in IndianWeb2.
+As per a report,they had put forwarded the proposal during the Invest Bavaria event organised by the Bangalore Chamber of Industry and Commerce (BCIC) in Bangalore.

-Over 40 industry captains representing different industry verticals interacted with Bavarian representatives to explore business opportunities at the event.
+Over 40 industry captains from different industry verticals interacted with Bavarian representatives to explore business opportunities.

-Bavaria keen on having business tie-ups with Indian IT startups
+Bavaria keen on business tie-ups with Indian IT startups

 John Kottiyal, Executive Director, State of Bavaria-India Office, Bengaluru said that the Indo-Bavarian bilateral relationship has been growing rapidly over the last several decades and Bavarian companies, on their part, consider India as a reliable and promising economic partner.